Section Image

 Stanton served by Garden Grove schools

 Stanton residences mostly fall into the Garden Grove Unified School District.
 Students can start at Bryant Elementary, which scores a B on Niche.
 Alamitos Intermediate School and Rancho Alamitos High both score impressive A-minus grades and are recognized as Standout Schools in America by Niche.
 Schools are all within 5 miles of Stanton’s residential streets, and many students are within walking distance.
-Private elementary and middle school option, St. Polycarp Catholic School is available near the southern part of the city for faith-based education.
+Private elementary and middle school option, St. Polycarp Catholic School is available near the southern part of the neighborhood for faith-based education.

 Bryant Elementary School serves students in the Garden Grove neighborhood.